-3. Division Chief Authority to Further Delegate for Non-Financial Governmental Contracts
+3. Division Chief Authority to Further Delegate for Non-Financial Governmental Contracts b.

-- a.
-A Division Chief may further delegate authority granted in Section 01.05(1) to a specific Department employee under the supervision of the Division Chief through a written memorandum identifying the employee and the contracts. - b.
 Each proposed delegation memo, along with a copy of samples of the relevant contracts, must be submitted by the Division Chief to the OGC.

-4. Division Chief Requests for Director's Delegation of Authority for Other Specific Categories of Contracts
+4. Division Chief Requests for Director's Delegation of Authority for Other Specific Categories of Contracts a.
+A Division Chief may request delegation from the Director through a written memorandum identifying the specific categories of contracts for which delegation is requested.